 Contracting to the NHS?

 For those not directly employed by the NHS, but contracted to provide services, they may also need to obtain checks on staff.
-The following online document (page 8) confirms the NHS policy on checking staff and that contractors should be informed of the level of Disclosure they should obtain.
+The following online document confirms the NHS policy on checking staff .
+Contractors should be informed of the level of Disclosure they should obtain.
 For any organisation dealing with data relating to patients, the Health and Social Care Information Centre have produced guidance on the Health and Social Care Information Centre (HSCIC) website, using the IG Toolkit under requirement number 111.

 Please note that as of March 2015 a new job function has been added to the Rehabilitation of Offenders Act (Exceptions) Order 1975 relating to the following role: